-Perhaps the biggest surprise of last week’s Analyst Relations Value Forum was Huawei winning one of the KeaCircle awards given to several leading-edge analyst relations teams.
+Perhaps the biggest surprise of the 2017 Analyst Relations Value Forum was Huawei winning one of the KeaCircle awards given to several leading-edge analyst relations teams.
 Recommendations from industry analyst firms like Gartner and Forrester have not only been a powerful driver of Cisco‘s success over the last 20 years, but it has been a gold standard for all ICT vendors.

 The growing power of industry analysts is reflected in many ways.
-The largest firm, Gartner, is set to exceed $3.2 billion in revenue this year.
+The largest firm, Gartner, hits record revenues every year.
 The Analyst Value Survey shows that executives are using more other analyst firms as well.
 These analysts are now much more likely to recommend Huawei to potential clients than they were.

 Trust is the key factor: in terms of technique, Cisco’s analyst relations team remains a benchmark for being proactive and for communicating customers’ positive outcomes.
 That’s why Cisco’s analyst relations team won an IIAR award, which celebrates the mega-vendors with most substantial analyst communications.
 However, KeaCircle winners are not only communicating to a lot of analysts, they are, in the opinion of analysts, also doing so more frequently, with greater candor and are easier to do business with.